The evolution of Hello Alice's visual brand

 visual evolution of THE marcom website

-1. The initial version showcases Hello Alice's early illustration exploration, integrating illustrations with photos for a consistent visual language.
-However, the style appears outdated and unpolished, with gradient-style illustrations found in other marketing materials.
-Despite an identified brand aesthetic, the website's first version lacks a grid structure, requiring further refinement.
+1. The initial Hello Alice branding featured early illustration exploration, blending illustrations with photos for a unified visual style.
+However, the design felt outdated and lacked a polished grid structure, needing refinement.

-3. Upon my arrival, I redesigned the marketing website for Hello Alice in its third iteration to align with the product team's foundational system, promoting cohesion.
-This redesign introduced a grid structure, refined fonts, maintained a 3:2 image ratio, and added a carousel feature while preserving the whimsical illustration aesthetic.
+3. Upon joining Hello Alice, I redesigned the marketing site to align with the product system, introducing a grid structure, refined fonts, a 3:2 image ratio, and a carousel while preserving the whimsical aesthetic.

 current design for marketing assets